Volvo V60 Cross Country estate review

 - Vague steering feel

-The Volvo V60 is our reigning best compact executive car, and as the Cross Country is quite literally an extension of this model, it's off to a great start.
-It certainly boasts the same subtle but stylish exterior and interior design, and some may even prefer the tougher looking extra body cladding and raised ride height over an SUV.
+The regular Volvo V60 is a stylish and spacious compact executive car, and as the Cross Country is a 4x4-influenced version of that model, it's off to a great start.
+It has similar subtle yet eye-catching exterior and interior design, and some may even prefer the tougher looking extra body cladding and raised ride height over an SUV.

-It makes a great argument against simply picking your favourite SUV, with excellent on-road manners and surprising go-anywhere ability should you need it.
-The Cross Country sits towards the top end of the V60 pricing tree, though, and there's just one specification so far - the D4 diesel, so choice is somewhat limited.
+Rivalling the Audi A4 Allroad and Volkswagen Passat Alltrack, the Volvo V60 Cross Country is a great reason not to simply buy your favourite SUV, thanks to excellent on-road manners and surprising go-anywhere ability should you need it.
+The Cross Country sits in the middle of the V60 pricing tree, between regular models and plug-in hybrid versions, but there's now just the one engine to pick - a thirsty 247bhp petrol - so choice is somewhat limited.

 Aside from its on-road and off-road performance, it's also worth noting Volvo's unrivaled safety record.
 The V60 itself has a five-star Euro NCAP result, with a class-leading 96% score for adult occupant safety.

 The V60 Cross Country now comes with just one 2.0-litre mild-hybrid petrol engine that’s badged B5 but the car’s extra height and four-wheel drive doesn’t drastically affect fuel economy compared with regular V60.
 It can return 38.1mpg with 18-inch alloy wheels fitted, although the 168g/km CO2 emissions result in the highest 37% BiK band.
 Choose the 19-inch wheels and fuel economy will drop to around 35mpg.
 No other V60 comes with the B5 petrol engine but the lower-powered B3 and B4 petrols found in front-wheel-drive versions will both manage 45mpg.